Gerald’s Game (2017)

 Stephen King is one of those authors whose work is hard to adapt, and although I haven’t read his 1992 novel Gerald’s Game all the way through, this new film adaptation left me with the same tepid reaction I’ve had from so many of his book-to-screen ventures.
 For every Cujo (1983) and Misery (1990), there is a Children of the Corn (1984) and Dreamcatcher (2003).
 I understand: King’s particular tone is elusive, specially when he gets into the mind of his characters and starts to explore the murky psychological waters within.
 And Gerald’s Game is all about murky waters.

-It’s a great premise, but Gerald’s Game feels flat and not altogether believable.
+It’s a great premise, but co-writer/director Mike Flanagan can’t pull it off.
 There’s a theatricality to the (mostly) one-person/one-set narrative that gets tiresome fast, to the point where I didn’t care much about whether Jesse would live or die.
 And the last-minute “twist” involving a serial killer is just plain ridiculous.
-Time to finish up King’s book, I guess.
+I still have hope for Flanagan – he did make me close my eyes during the sequence where Jesse cuts her wrist in order to escape.
+But for now, I’ll just go finish up King’s book.

 Carlos I. Cuevas